Craft Animal Masks for Kids: Simple & Adorable

 While the materials can vary based on the type of animal mask, here’s a comprehensive list of what you’ll likely need to get started:

-• Elastic string, ribbons, or headbands: To secure the mask on your child’s face comfortably.
+• Elastic string, ribbons, or headbands: These hold the mask on your kid’s face.
+Ribbons feel fancy, but elastic’s easier to deal with.

 Step-by-Step Instructions to Create an Animal Mask: